StephenJ2020/CI-MS1-IrishSpiritTours/README.md

 * The addition of a language selection option so that users can access the site in their own language.

 ### Content Requirements:
-* An overview of the comapny and the main product i.e. the tour.
+* An overview of the company and the main product i.e. the tour.
 * A text area with link to entice the user to explore the full tour itinerary.
 * A text area with link to entice the user to explore the full list of options available to customise the tour.
 * A testimonial section to help build trust with the user.
-* A subcription form so that we can stay in contact with the user and work on building their trust until they are ready to book the tour.
+* A subscription form so that we can stay in contact with the user and work on building their trust until they are ready to book the tour.
 * The full tour itinerary
 * The tour inclusions
 * The full list of optional pre & post tour add-on's.
-* An image gallery to visually re-encfore the quality and value of the tour.
+* An image gallery to visually re-enforce the quality and value of the tour.
-* A multi-functional contact form that can handle enguiries, quotes & bookings.
+* A multi-functional contact form that can handle enquiries, quotes & bookings.
 * Social media links to help re-enforce the brand, to stay connected with the user and for users to use as a promotion tool on our behalf.

  [Back to Content](#content)